Shopify Pros & Cons

 If you want to dip your toe in the water before committing financially, Shopify offers a free three-day trial period followed by three months on select plans at $1 per month if you sign up before the trial period ends.
 After that, you'll pay full Shopify pricing with discounts available for annual (rather than month-by-month) payments.

-The Shopify Interface Is Very User-Friendly
+Shopify Interface Is User-Friendly

 In addition to offering multiple price points, Shopify is very easy to use.
 Using the Shopify Dashboard, even non-programmers can build a fully functional online store in as little as a few hours and start making sales.